Skip to Main Content

 Read the Book

-The LAVC Library has several print copies of Maus available on reserve for 4-day checkout.
+The LAVC Library has several print copies of Maus available on reserve for 3-day checkout.
 Visit the Library in person if you're interested in borrowing a copy.
-A read-aloud version of this graphic novel is also available on YouTube.

 The Los Angeles Public library also has many copies of this book available for checkout.